ASD-Blueprint/desktop.gov.au/program/engagement/deploy-and-embed.md

 * Implement blueprint technology
 * Configure appropriate application security controls
 * Undergo testing and provide assurance that the deployment has worked
-* Seek relevant architectural and security accreditation for the deployment.
+* Seek relevant architectural and security accreditation for the deployment

 ## DTA tools, templates and guidance

 * User guides
 * User stories
 * Sprint plan
-* Feature log.
+* Feature log

 ## Your checklist

 You’re ready to proceed to the next phase when you have completed these tasks:

 * Establish business consultation for the deployment
 * Set up the relevant technical environment
 * Implement blueprint technology
 * Configure appropriate application security controls
 * Undergo testing and provide assurance that the deployment has worked
-* Seek relevant architectural and security accreditation for the deployment.
+* Seek relevant architectural and security accreditation for the deployment

 ## DTA support

-* The [community portal](https://community.desktop.gov.au/): for asking questions, FAQ, and understanding which agencies are using the blueprint
+* The [community portal](https://community.desktop.gov.au/) for asking questions, FAQ, and understanding which agencies are using the blueprint
-* The [desktop.gov.au](https://desktop.gov.au/) website: for information, the latest version of the blueprint, and knowledge articles.
+* The [desktop.gov.au](https://desktop.gov.au/) website for information, the latest version of the blueprint, and knowledge articles.

 ## Tasks and activities